-Criteria: The VOYAGER fee remission is for Oregon residents (OAR 580-010-0030 to -0045) who are members of the National Guard or Reserves and were deployed in an area of military combat since September 11, 2001.
+Criteria: The VOYAGER fee remission is for Oregon residents who are members of the National Guard or Reserves and were deployed in an area of military combat since September 11, 2001.
 This fee remission is for full-time students pursuing their initial bachelor's degree.
 Students must submit a Free Application for Federal Student Assistance (FAFSA) annually and continue to maintain satisfactory academic progress to maintain eligibility.